 How do you imagine remote work nowadays?
 At a conference?
 In a room?
 Gathering your team together on a round table is just a common remote work myth, as collaboration went far beyond scheduling occasional meetings, and odds are solid it won’t return there.
 Obviously, face-to-face communication pulls the strings however you look at the issue, but round tables and rooms are long gone off the scene.

 So, how do you remain competitive in such a variable environment?
-Following remote work trends may not be the brick and mortar of boosting productivity, but it is certainly an appreciated practice to get there.
+We can learn a lot from productivity tools used by remote teams, but it is certainly an appreciated practice to get there.
 A well-connected team is the company’s best bet to grow and close deals, and that’s more than possible when providing services from various locations, as The Guardian explains in their detailed Remote Working business discussion.

 But what does ‘following remote work trends’ actually mean, and how can you be absolutely positive you’re on the right track?
 For what is worth, there is no unified game of chasing productivity, but a good course of action is to sneak peak on the market, and see what’s in there for you: